I recently came across this tweet by Josh McDowell:

 This is just one example of the many naïve ways folks misunderstand emotions as they relate to the spiritual life.

-- The belief that emotions oppose a spiritual life.
+4 - The belief that emotions oppose a spiritual life.
 I remember being taught the notion that as you progressed spiritually you would become more rational and less emotional.
 Of course, no one said this explicitly, but the model of the highest spiritual man was one of stoicism and emotional detachment.
-In which case Spock would have made a great elder in the church.
+In which case Spock would have made a great elder in the church (and Jesus wouldn’t have).

 Thankfully, to follow Christ does not require a lobotomy.
 In fact, to truly follow him means you will feel a fuller range of emotions, rather than just happy or sad you will experience joy and sorrow.
 See my post on the full life of Jesus for more on that.
 Below are five responses to the misunderstandings listed above.

-- Masculinity is just as 'emotional' as femininity.
-Culturally, males (at least older ones) may have been taught to be less emotive, but our minds hold the same capacities and functions as females when it comes to feelings.
+5 - Masculinity is just as 'emotional' as femininity.
+Culturally, males (at least older ones) may have been taught to be less emotive, but our brains hold the same capacities and functions as females when it comes to feelings.
 Besides being inconsistent with biological and neurological research, this misunderstanding of male emotion spits in the face of masculinity as portrayed in Scripture.
 David may possibly be the most emotive man I have ever read about.
 Solomon swooned.
 Jesus wept.
 Paul was overjoyed.
 Moses was afraid.
 Adam was ashamed.
-Peter was embarrassed or scared or something.
+Peter was embarrassed, or scared, or something.

 Your emotions are never meant to be kept separate from your spiritual life, but are designed to enhance, deepen, and expand it.
 Do not give into the naive thinking that how you feel about something has less merit than what you think about it, but rather see that how you feel about something clues you into just how much you value it.
 Your feelings may not be a good measuring stick to judge the truths of God, but they are great at revealing how much worth the truths of God hold for you.